 A review of the local noise ordinance found in Article I of Chapter 251, Noise, Public Nuisance and Property Maintenance, of the Town Code and relevant guidance promulgated by the NYSDEC for the assessment and mitigation of noise impacts will be performed with a focus on potential impacts from construction activities.
 Short-term, daytime ambient noise measurements will be collected in four locations representative of the overall Subject Property for use in the evaluation of construction activities over the build-out period.
-With respect to post-construction conditions, this section will consider the compatibility of the proposed industrial use with the existing land use and zoning in the area surrounding the Subject Property.
+With respect to post-construction conditions, this section will consider the compatibility of the proposed industrial use, with the existing land use and zoning in the area surrounding the Subject Property, including potential noise generation at the site during operation including vehicle/truck noise, electrical transformers, HVAC units, etc.,